Configuration

 - root - The directory where the channel exists.

-- sync.command - The command to execute when synchronizing the channel.
+- sync.command - The command to execute to synchronize the channel with the internet.

-- pre.command - The command to execute immediately before launch.
+- pre.command - The command to execute immediately before the channel's publishing process.

-- post.command - The command to execute immediately after launch.
+- post.command - The command to execute immediately after the channel's publishing process.

 The include